 With a balloon payment, you would have to pay off the entire loan at the end of a certain period, often five years.
 If you cannot pay off the mortgage, you have to sell it or refinance.
 If you cannot do either of these, you would lose the house.

-Under the Trump administration, we could see a loosening up of some of the fees and restrictions with subprime mortgages, but we will have to see what legislation comes out of Washington DC in 2017 before we can draw any conclusions.
+Under the Trump administration, we could see a loosening up of some of the fees and restrictions with subprime mortgages, but we will have to see what legislation comes out of Washington DC in 2017 and 2018 before we can draw any conclusions.

 If you have bad credit, you probably have a credit score in the low 600’s or worse.
 The lender will review your payment history and see where the problems are.
 As mentioned above, a late credit card payment or two may not be a big deal, but a late housing payment definitely is.